 years was the age of the oldest Chemistry Laureate, John B. Fenn, when he was awarded the Chemistry Prize in 2002.

 is the average age of the Nobel Laureates in Chemistry the year they were awarded the prize.

-Ahmed Zewail, 1999 Nobel Laureate in Chemistry, on being awarded the Nobel Prize.Watch the video clip
+Ahmed Zewail, 1999 Nobel Laureate in Chemistry, recalls the moment he got to know that he was awarded the Nobel Prize.Watch the video clip

 In this video interview, Tomas Lindahl recalls a change of schools and teachers in his youth, what brought him to science, what motivates him, and much more.Watch to interview